PAPR: Proximity Attention Point Rendering: Experiments

 \section{Experiments}

-To validate our contribution of learning point-based scene representation and rendering pipeline directly from multi-view images, we compare our method to recent point-based neural rendering methods, namely NPLF~\cite{Ost2021NeuralPL}, DPBRF~\cite{Zhang2022DifferentiablePR}, SNP~\cite{Zuo2022ViewSW} and Point-NeRF~\cite{Xu2022PointNeRFPN}.
+To validate our contribution of learning point-based scene representation and rendering pipeline directly from multi-view images, we compare our method to recent point-based neural rendering methods, namely NPLF~\cite{Ost2021NeuralPL}, DPBRF~\cite{Zhang2022DifferentiablePR}, SNP~\cite{Zuo2022ViewSW}, Point-NeRF~\cite{Xu2022PointNeRFPN} and Gaussian Splatting~\cite{kerbl20233d}.
 As a secondary comparison, we demonstrate the potential broader impact of our method by comparing it to the widely used implicit volumetric representation method NeRF~\cite{Mildenhall2020NeRFRS}.

 To assess the performance of scene modelling with a parsimonious representation, we conduct evaluations using a total of $30,000$ points for each method.
+For all point-based baselines, we use their original point cloud initialization methods, which are based on Multi-View Stereo (MVS), Structure-from-Motion (SfM) or visual hull.
+Conversely, for our approach, we adopt a random point cloud initialization strategy within a predefined volume, introducing an additional level of complexity and challenge to our method.
 We set the parameter $K=20$ for selecting the top nearest points, and the point feature vector dimension $h=64$.
 We evaluate all methods in both synthetic and real-world scenarios.
 For the synthetic setting, we choose the NeRF Synthetic dataset~\cite{Mildenhall2020NeRFRS}, while for the real-world setting, we use the Tanks \& Temples~\cite{Knapitsch2017} subset, following the same data pre-processing steps as in \cite{Xu2022PointNeRFPN}.
 We evaluate rendered image quality using PSNR, SSIM and LPIPS~\cite{Zhang2018TheUE} metrics.